Get Your Free Claim Assessment Now

 • pelvic or shoulder disarticulation.

-The Medical Negligence Experts can assist you to claim compensation for any amputation resulting from negligence.
+The partnered law firms that The Medical Negligence Experts work with can assist you to claim compensation for any amputation resulting from negligence.
 This includes damage resulting from inadequate post-operative care.
-We can also represent clients who unnecessarily endure unnecessary physical and psychological pain.
+The law firms can also represent clients who unnecessarily endure unnecessary physical and psychological pain.
 This from retaining a limb beyond repair which doesn’t even receive amputation.

 Amputation Compensation Claims